 My animated webseries The Answer Yam was picked up for distribution by HypTV and apparently did quite well on mobile phones in China.
-I’m still waiting to hear from HypTV about exactly how well it did.

 This is a film I made for the 2010 48 Hour Film Competition in Newcastle.
 It won best film, best director, best writing, best actress and the audience award.
 We got a perspex trophy.

 This is Chad Banger, co-created with artist Gus Hughes.
 He was commissioned in 2008 to launch the now-defunct 4mations website.
 He has a sausage for a head.
 That’s Chad, not Gus.
 Gus has a head for a head, although it is admittedly stuffed with strange meat indeed.

 I used to do a bit of stand-up comedy, and made the Edinburgh semi-finals of So You Think You’re Funny in 2009.
 Here’s some footage of me at The Stand in Newcastle in 2012, pretending to be somebody else.

 I am the co-creator, with Gus Hughes, of The Story of Grass, an art/humour zine which Bob Mortimer likes and everybody else just sort of tolerates.
 You can buy it here.

 I will sleep when I’m dead.
 On Thursday, most likely.

 Basically, I am nearly successful, depending on your definitions of “nearly” and “successful”.
 And “am”.